 The Laverack line became known as being the show-type, and the Llewellin were developed for their field qualities.

-In the 1930s one English Setter gained fame in the States.
+In the 1930s one English setter gained fame in the States.
 There's now a sculpture of 'Jim the Wonderdog' in a park in Missouri.
 It was alleged that he could predict the future and understand several languages.
-Sceptics, quite fairly, claimed he was just an intelligent dog that had been taught certain commands and was primed by his owner.
+Skeptics, quite fairly, claimed it was just an intelligent dog that had been taught certain commands and was primed by its owner.

 English Setter Care

-Because they thrive in company, they're best suited to living in a household where they will have company for most of the day.
+Because setters thrive in company, this breed is best suited to living in a household where they will have company for most of the day.
 You should still work on helping them to feel relaxed if they're left on their own for short periods to help prevent separation anxiety from developing.
+They need an average amount of grooming, with a little more attention on their feathered features.

-As with every dog, you need to make sure your English Setter gets an appropriate amount of daily exercise.
-Although they're energetic and can make great hiking companions, they don't require as much exercise as some of the other gun dog breeds.
+Make sure your English setter gets an appropriate amount of daily exercise.
+Usually an hour a day, divided into two periods of 30 minutes each, will suffice.
+Although they're energetic and can make great hiking companions, they don't require as much exercise as some of the other gun dog breeds, but when they do exercise, make it a vigorous session preferably off-leash in a secure and fenced area.

 Their keen intelligence and athleticism mean they can also make great dog sports competitors, and they often excel in the likes of agility and, with their fantastic nose, scent work trials.

 They're eager to please and respond very well to reward-based training methods.
-Their gentle temperament means they can be particularly sensitive to harsh treatment.
+English setters' gentle temperament means they can be particularly sensitive to harsh treatment so it's never a good idea to withdraw attention or yell loudly at this breed or they can become distressed.

-Some English Setters can have a high prey drive, given their hunting background.
-This may mean they have to remain on the leash in areas where there's too much temptation, or you'll have to work extra hard to achieve a rock-solid recall.
+Some English setters can have a high prey drive, given their hunting background.
+This may mean they have to remain on the leash in areas where there's too much temptation to "hunt," or you'll have to work extra hard to achieve a rock-solid recall.

-While they're soft-hearted, they do like to alert you to strangers, and you should work on rewarding quiet behavior to avoid alert barking getting out of control.
+While they're soft-hearted, English setters do like to alert you to strangers, and you should work on rewarding quiet behavior to avoid alert barking from getting out of control.

 Common Health Problems

-Hip and Elbow Dysplasia: This is when the joint forms abnormally, and it can cause mobility issues and pain.
+Hip and elbow dysplasia: This health issue occurs when the joint forms abnormally, and it can cause mobility issues and pain.
 It's one of the most common genetic health conditions across all breeds and can range in its severity.
 In severe cases, surgery may be required to increase your dog's quality of life.

-Hypothyroidism: This is when your dog suffers from an underactive thyroid, and their metabolism slows down.
-This can lead to a variety of symptoms, including weight gain, lethargy and problems with the skin and coat.
+Hypothyroidism: If your dog suffers from an underactive thyroid, its metabolism slows down, which can lead to a variety of symptoms, including weight gain, lethargy, and problems with the skin and coat.
 It can't be cured, but with the right treatment, it can be managed successfully.

 Diet and Nutrition

-As with any dog, you should feed your English Setter a high-quality and properly portion-controlled food.
+As with any dog, you should feed your English setter high-quality and properly portion-controlled food.
 As already mentioned, the breed can be more prone to developing allergies.
 If these are food-related, you may need to feed them a specific diet to ensure it doesn't trigger a reaction.

 Gentle and affectionate